-The b3000 V2 is designed to connect to either an MSA1000 based SAN or a Virtual Array based SAN.
-The SAN Connection Tool included in the HP Utilities tab of the Web UI provides all of the necessary steps for connecting to these two types of SANs.
+The e7000 v2 is designed to connect to all HP SAN storage including Modular SAN Array 1000 (MSA1000), Modular Arrays, Virtual Arrays (VA), Disk Arrays XP, and Enterprise Virtual Arrays.
+The SAN Connection Tool included in the HP Utilities tab of the Web UI provides all of the necessary steps for connecting to the various HP SANs.